jere-software/bullfrog/README.md

 ***

 ### Mutexes Types
-In the **Bullfrog.Synchronization.Mutexes** package, the library provides a mutex interface and both a basic mutex type and a recursive mutex type for utility operations in other packages:
+In the **Bullfrog.Synchronization.Mutexes** package, the library provides both a basic mutex type and a recursive mutex type for utility operations in other packages:

 * **Mutex** - The all purpose interface a mutex is supposed to provide.
 Both Basic_Mutex and Recursive_Mutex implement this interface.